• Skip to main content

 Instructions

-• Heat oven to 350°F. In a 10-inch ovenproof skillet (such as a cast iron skillet), melt butter over medium-low heat and remove pan from stove.
-Stir in granulated sugar, brown sugar and vanilla and cool about 5 min.
+• Heat oven to 350°F. In a 10-inch ovenproof skillet (you can also use a cast iron skillet), melt butter over medium-low heat and remove pan from stove.
+Stir in granulated sugar, brown sugar, and vanilla and cool about 5 minutes.

 Notes